Freyert/adventofcode/2022/3/README.md

 Our memory complexity relates to the size of the input language and not the size of anyone unbound input.
 I'll say memory complexity is `O(L)`, but we know thee language is bounded which is a major plus.

+### Screw it, just use fgets

+In this situation I know my line inputs around 20-50 characters each so using fseek is way over optimizing and boy oh boy does it complicate the whole solution.

 ## C Oddities

 `fgets` will not read the last line if it doesn't have a `\n`.